Revivify Manor Park Crowdfund Campaign hits target

 Local children are reportedly asking to be taken to other nearby playgrounds, such as Cheam Park or Joseph Hood Rec, for the simple reason they have better play facilities.
 We want our local park to be the first choice for our children.

-We want to start the serious process of making the park more relevant to the whole community.
+This is the start of a process of making the park more relevant to the WHOLE community.

 Peter Tagg, a local resident with experience of this type of funding, wrote to us to say:

 ‘I totally understand that you need to get a plan together otherwise you can’t leverage finance from any other funds or organisations.
 Where I work the companies have set up a Business Improvement District (BID) and for a relatively modest levy, on top of the business rates, the BID is able to operate and has obtained very significant grants from the council, the Mayor’s Fund, TFL, the GLA to help improve the Industrial Estate.’